 ws.geometry('250x400+500+100')

-- the third line is set the width, height & position of the window.
+- The third line sets the width, height & position of the window.

 - width = 250